learning-zone/angularjs-basics/angular-seed/README.md

 ### Purpose

-This project uses the latest master branch of AngularJS Material to build the application outlined below.
+This project uses the latest master branch of AngularJS Material to build the application

 This Starter app demonstrates how: